cesar-rgon/simple-kf2-server-launcher/doc/ADVANCED-CONFIGURATION.md

 * _Remove selected profile_: It allows to remove the selected profile.
 * _Import profiles_: It allows to import profiles from a file to the launcher.
 * _Export profiles_: It allows to export profiles from the launcher to a file.
+* _Load default values_: It allows to delete all profiles and load default profile.

 **NOTE**: No profile name duplication accepted in any operation.